thecapitalistcycle/reproduction-schemes/README.md

 ## Miscellanous Topics

 These are the first of many individual draft topic files that will be used to prepare material for publication.
+Others should simply add their own.

-Notes on C2.20.5.3 and similar sections for future use in working out a better presentation than Marx did.
+Cryptic notes on C2.20.5.3 and similar sections for future use in working out a better presentation than Marx did.

 [Monetary Choreography](monetary-choreography.md)